mstksg/inCode/copy/entries/functor-structures-2.md

 additions we made to enable serialization.
 Our new `Primitive` type gives us the capability to do both!

-We call this new `Primitive` an ["Invariant" Functor][invariant]: these are functors that give you "both" capabilities: interpreting covariantly *and* contravariantly.
+We can say this new `Primitive` is an ["Invariant" Functor][invariant]: these are functors that give you "both" capabilities: interpreting covariantly *and* contravariantly.

 [invariant]: https://hackage.haskell.org/package/invariant/docs/Data-Functor-Invariant.html